+Note:

-Note: Windows Vista and Windows Server 2008 require Administrator privileges at the command prompt.
+Windows Server 2008 and Windows Server 2008 R2 require Administrator privileges at the command prompt.

-On the Oracle Database installation media, setup.exe is located in the client directory.
+On the Oracle Database installation media, setup. exe is located in the client directory.
 Alternatively, navigate to the directory where you downloaded or copied the installation files.

-3. Enter the following command:
+Enter the following command:

-SYSTEM\DRIVE:\setup.exe\location> setup -record -destinationFile response\file\
+SYSTEM_DRIVE:\setup.exe_location> setup -record -destinationFile response_file name

-Replace response\file\name with the complete path name for the new response file.
+Replace response_file_name with the complete path name for the new response file.
+On Windows Server 2008 and Windows Server 2008 R2, you must open the command prompt with Administrator privileges.
 For example:

-SYSTEM\DRIVE:\setup.exe\location> setup -record -destinationFile c:\response\ files\install\oracle10\2.rsp
+SYSTEM_DRIVE:\setup.exe_location> setup -record -destinationFile c:\response files\install_oracle10_2.rsp

-- 4. After Oracle Universal Installer starts, enter the installation settings, which will be recorded in the response file. - When the Summary window appears, do one of the following: - Click Install to create the response file and continue with the installation. - Click Cancel if you only want to create the response file but not continue with the installation.
-The installation will stop, but the settings you have entered will be recorded in the response file.
+- 4. After Oracle Universal Installer starts, enter the installation settings, which are recorded in the response file. - When the Summary window appears, do one of the following: - Click Install to create the response file and continue with the installation. - Click Cancel if you only want to create the response file but not continue with the installation.
+The installation stops, but the settings you have entered are recorded in the response file.

-Afterwards, Oracle Universal Installer saves your new response file using the path and file name you specified on the command line.
+Afterward, Oracle Universal Installer saves your new response file using the path and file name you specified on the command line.

-Edit the new response file to have any environment-specific changes for the computer on which you will run it.
+6. Edit the new response file to have any environment-specific changes for the computer on which you want to run Oracle Universal Installer.

-In addition to editing settings specific to the Oracle Database Client installation, check that the FROM\LOCATION path is correct and points to the products.xml file in the stage directory in the installation media.
+In addition to editing settings specific to the Oracle Database Client installation, check that the FROM_LOCATION path is correct and points to the products.xml file in the stage directory in the installation media.
 You may want to set this variable to point to an absolute path, for example: